Bloxdy/code-api/README.md

  * @param {PlayerId} playerId
  * @param {number} toFraction - The fraction of the progress bar you want to be filled up.
  * @param {number} [toDuration] - The time it takes for the bar to reach the given toFraction in ms.
+ * If this is too low and you queue multiple updates, this toFraction could be skipped.
+Treat 200ms as a minimum.
  * @returns {void}
  */
 progressBarUpdate(playerId, toFraction, toDuration)